kartsims/vue-cordova-demo/README.md

 # install dependencies
 npm install

-# init Cordova plugins and environments
-cordova init

 # build static files
 npm run build

+# check for Cordova requirements
+cordova requirements

 # test in iOS simulator (or using whatever device you may have)
 cordova run ios